- Home

 Talking about treatment decisions

 Discussing the kind of care you might want in the future can be difficult.
 However, talking to your family about this can help them if you become too sick to make decisions, and they need to make decisions about your health care for you.
-Palliative Care Australia has developed a discussion starter that can help you reflect on your preferences for care and talk about them ask your family.
+Palliative Care Australia has a discussion starter that can help you reflect on your preferences for care and talk about them with your family.
 See Dying to Talk Discussion Starter.

-Should I join a clinical trial?For some people with advanced cancer, taking part in a clinical trial may be a way to have new therapies.
+Your doctor or nurse may suggest you take part in a clinical trial.
 Doctors run clinical trials to test new or modified treatments and ways of diagnosing disease to see if they are better than current methods.
 For example, if you join a randomised trial for a new treatment, you will be chosen at random to receive either the best existing treatment or the modified new treatment.
 Over the years, trials have improved treatments and led to better outcomes for people diagnosed with cancer.
-You may find it helpful to talk to your specialist, clinical trials nurse or GP, to get a second opinion.
-If you decide to take part in a clinical trial, you can withdraw at any time.
-For more information, visit, Australian Cancer Trials.
-For more on this, see Clinical trials and research. |

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.